 It looks nearly the same and has a similar flavor profile as the regular version.
 But compared to the standard bottle, the taste of Sakura flowers is more pronounced.

-In Japan, the standard flagship bottle is also slightly larger and stronger, clocking in at 47% ABV instead of the international 43% ABV.
+In Japan, the standard flagship bottle is also slightly larger and higher in alcohol, clocking in at 47% ABV instead of the international 43% ABV.

-Overall, Roku Gin is a great Gin with some unusual ingredients and flavors.
+Overall, Roku Gin is an exceptional gin with unusual ingredients and flavors.
 This results in a bold and complex flavor profile.
-It may be hard to find the right tonic for this Gin but in combination with a Goldberg Yuzu tonic, it works great.
+It may be hard to find the right tonic for this gin, but in combination with a Goldberg Yuzu tonic, it works great.

-In cocktails, Roku Gin can also be a bit tricky but over time you'll learn how to use this Gin appropriately.
+Roku Gin can also be tricky to use in cocktails, but with time and practice you'll learn how to use this gin appropriately.
 Starting points should be a classic Negroni or a Gin-Gin Mule.